tonethar/IGME-330-Master/notes/1-ml-pre-trained-models.md

 }
 ```

+- In class, we'll add some code that makes a prediction and then displays the results

 8) Once it's working - try it out with some additional images.
 You should see that it works very well at identifying certain real-world objects and animals, but it's not so good with other things like people, drawings, art etc ..

 <hr>